DrafaKiller/TokenParser-dart/README.md

 ### Syntax/Grammar Definition

-The syntax/grammar definition is done by defining what each token must have, using Lexical Analysis.<br>
+The syntax/grammar definition is done by defining what each token must have, using Lexical Analysis.
-Read more about it on [wikipedia](https://en.wikipedia.org/wiki/Lexical_analysis), or with a [basic diagram](https://raw.githubusercontent.com/DrafaKiller/TokenParser-dart/main/docs/Lexical%20Analysis.png).

 A **lexeme** is a grammar definition that will be used to tokenize the input.